 In a Construction-to-Permanent Mortgage Loan, the construction-only loan is blended with a mortgage over the completed home.
 But a varied interest rate is charged at the time of construction and even when the construction is over.
 In this type of loan, the builder can be compelled to pay an amount as penalty in case the period of construction spans more than a year.
 Although only one closing expense has to be borne by the borrower, he will be compelled to get the construction loan money and borrow the mortgage amount from that lender itself.

-These days, usage of eco-friendly construction materials has become more popular with contractors as well as home owners, just as it is with environmentalists.
+These days, usage of eco-friendly construction materials has become more popular with contractors as well as homeowners, just as it is with environmentalists.
 These are the right choice for people who believe in sustainable living and also help improve the health of the planet.
-When used in new construction projects, these help prevent the depletion of the resources of the planet and minimize climate changes related to real estate construction.
+When used in new construction projects, this help prevents the depletion of the resources of the planet and minimize climate changes related to real estate construction.
 In case you are building a new home, it is better that you use the following eco-friendly materials in the construction of your house.

 Hemp and Flax

 Such kinds of materials act like natural substitutes for multi-foils, mineral wool, fiberglass and other costly insulation materials.
 Hemp and flax are fibers from natural plants and these are used in the form of rolls and batts in the real estate building industry.
 Such kinds of plant fibers consist of borates with fire-retardant, pest-destroying and fungi-killing capabilities.
 Starch is added for binding these together.
 The environmental-friendliness of such materials depends on their low physical energy.